Worst case scenario – a PLA base

 Soldiers of the Chinese PLA

 China’s defence and security engagement in the Indo-Pacific has so far focused on the accumulation of presence and influence without overt confrontation.
-But establishing a permanent or semi-permanent base in the South-West Pacific or Indian Ocean would represent a significant escalation in its ability to project both hard and soft power.
-While such bases are not inevitable, their potential strategic implications are profound.
+But establishing a permanent or semi-permanent base in the Southwest Pacific or another base in the Indian Ocean (in addition to Djibouti) would represent a significant escalation in its ability to project power and exert greater influence in those regions.
+While such bases aren’t inevitable, their potential strategic implications are profound.

-A base in the Solomon Islands, Sri Lanka, or another strategically located state would give China a platform to extend its naval, air, and logistical reach far beyond what is currently achievable.
-It would allow Chinese forces to operate closer to Australia’s maritime approaches, the broader South-West Pacific, and key shipping lanes in the Indian Ocean.
-The presence of a base would also create precedent, encouraging China to seek multiple access points or facilities across the region.
-Further impacts include:
+A base in Solomon Islands, Sri Lanka or another strategically located state would give China a platform to extend its naval, air and logistical reach far beyond what’s currently achievable.
+It would allow China’s forces to operate closer to Australia’s maritime approaches, the broader Southwest Pacific and key shipping lanes in the Indian Ocean.
+The presence of a base would also create a precedent, encouraging China to seek multiple access points or facilities across the region.
+Further impacts include those listed below.

 Enhanced power projection

-A base could support longer-duration naval patrols, forward-deployed ships or submarines, and rapid replenishment of surface vessels.
-It could also support Chinese air operations, maritime surveillance and intelligence collection increasing the tempo and reach of China’s grey-zone and coercive operations.
+A base could support longer-duration naval patrols, forward-deployed ships or submarines and the rapid replenishment of surface vessels.
+It could also support China’s air operations, maritime surveillance and intelligence collection, increasing the tempo and reach of China’s grey-zone and coercive operations.

 The scope of a base could range from a logistics hub to a full military installation similar to China’s facility in Djibouti.
-Critically, such bases would allow blue-water naval operations to become persistent rather than periodic.
+Critically, such bases would allow bluewater naval operations to become persistent rather than periodic.
 Access to ports and airfields would provide logistical depth and redundancy, giving China a reason to deploy more military and security assets to the region.
-In the long term, these facilities would expand China’s capacity to project both hard and soft power across the South-West Pacific, Indian Ocean, and around Australia.
+In the long term, those facilities would expand China’s capacity to project both hard and soft power across the Southwest Pacific, the Indian Ocean and around Australia and New Zealand.

 Information advantage and pre-positioning

 Beyond physical presence, overseas bases would enhance China’s information and decision-making advantage.
-Continuous access to regional operational environments improves intelligence collection, situational awareness, and operational planning.
-Pre-positioned materiel and infrastructure enable rapid expansion of operations in response to crises, ranging from natural disasters to regional conflicts.
+Continuous access to regional operational environments improves intelligence collection, situational awareness and operational planning.
+Pre-positioned materiel and infrastructure enable the rapid expansion of operations in response to crises, ranging from natural disasters to regional conflicts.

-Even absent conflict or crises, the presence of a base would China operating military assets far closer to home than ever before.
-Regional countries would be required to significantly adjust their military posture and planning.
-A costly endeavor for any state.
+Even absent conflict or crises, the presence of a base would mean China operating military assets far closer to other nations than ever before.
+Regional states would be required to significantly adjust their military posture and planning—a costly endeavour for any state.

 Psychological impact

 Bases carry a powerful psychological and signalling effect.
-Chinese basing in proximate locations would increase fear and influence domestic debates.
-It reinforce perceptions that any confrontation with China would carry significant cost.
-This would increase pressure on states to prioritise economic engagement rather than contest Beijing’s challenge to the regional order.
+China’s basing in proximate locations would increase fear and influence domestic debates.
+It would reinforce perceptions that any confrontation with China would carry significant cost and would support Beijing’s hollow narrative about China’s ‘inevitable’ rise.
+That would increase pressure on states to prioritise economic engagement rather than contest Beijing’s challenge to the regional order.

 Challenging regional rules and norms